 Dr. Stroope is the Director of Choral and Vocal Studies at Oklahoma State University in Stillwater, Oklahoma, where he conducts the Concert Chorale, Chamber Choir, and Women’s Chorus and coordinates the undergraduate and graduate choral conducting program.
-The OSU Concert Chorale recently recorded Stroope’s Song to the Moon (watch video here), Go Lovely Rose (watch video here), toured France and England (2013) and plan a tour of Ireland and Scotland in 2015.
+The OSU Concert Chorale recently recorded Stroope’s Song to the Moon (watch the video), Go Lovely Rose (watch video here), toured France and England (2013) and plan a tour of Ireland and Scotland in 2015.
 Under his direction, the ensemble also presents a seven-concert season each year, which has included works such as Ein Deutsches Requiem (Brahms), Messiah (Handel), Requiem (Verdi) and Rejoice in the Lamb (Britten).

 Dr. Stroope has received many awards, including Distinguished Professor of Creative and Scholarly Research (1995–2001), the Douglas R. McEwen Award for National Choral Excellence, Nebraska Choral Director of the Year, Doug and Nickie Burns Endowed Chair in Choral Music (2013), and one of five Oklahoma State University Distinguished Professors (2013-2014), as well as several composition awards.